Working Principle of Transformer

 Let us consider the transformation ratio be,

-In the figure right, the applied voltage to the primary is V1 and voltage across the primary winding is E1.
+In the figure above, the applied voltage to the primary is V1 and voltage across the primary winding is E1.
 Total current supplied to primary is I1.
 So the voltage V1 applied to the primary is partly dropped by I1Z1 or I1R1 + j.I1X1 before it appears across primary winding.
 The voltage appeared across winding is countered by primary induced emf E1.
 So voltage equation of this portion of the transformer can be written as,

 The equivalent circuit for that equation can be drawn as below,